Bob Uecker: Humor

 Uecker appeared in a series of Miller Lite commercials starting in the 1980s.
 In one commercial from that decade, Uecker was seen preparing to watch a baseball game when an usher informs him he is in the wrong seat.
 Uecker pompously remarks, "I must be in the front row", which became another of his catchphrases.
 The punch line was that Uecker's seat was actually in the nosebleed section.
 Since then, the farthest seats from the action in some arenas and stadiums have been jokingly called "Uecker seats".
 There is a section of $1 seating called the "Uecker seats" at American Family Field, the baseball stadium of the Milwaukee Brewers.
 Referencing where Uecker sat in the Miller Lite commercials, these seats have an obstructed-view area (in the upper grandstand above home plate where the stadium's roof pivot comes together).
 Another of Uecker's catchphrases from the aforementioned Miller Lite "front row" commercial is, "He missed the tag!" which he yells with confidence from his seat in the top row of the upper deck of the stadium, far away from the action.

 Locally, Uecker lent his endorsement skills to several companies and products in Milwaukee, including the Milwaukee Admirals, Rank & Son Buick, Usinger's Sausage, the Wisconsin Department of Tourism for its "You're Among Friends" campaign, and several road and bicycle safety campaigns for the Wisconsin Department of Transportation.
+In his commercial ads, Uecker's persona was usually an overly jovial, happy-go-lucky person who was either oblivious or ignorant to the fact that those around him were less than impressed with his presence.
 He was inducted into the Wisconsin Advertising Hall of Fame in 2017 by the United Adworkers Milwaukee, Local 99.

 Uecker authored two books: an autobiography, Catcher in the Wry with Mickey Herskowitz, and Catch 222.
 (The titles are wordplay on the novels Catcher in the Rye and Catch-22.)